 Best Things to do at Oktoberfest

 There are so many things to do at Oktoberfest!
-In addition to drinking beer and eating traditional German food, you can also enjoy live music, carnival rides, and much more.
+In addition to drinking beer and eating traditional German food, you can enjoy live music, carnival rides, and much more.
 Whether you are a beer drinker or not, Oktoberfest offers a unique cultural experience that appeals to travelers of all interests and backgrounds.

 Drink Beer… But Enjoy the Beer!

 You’ll drink a lot.
-That’s the first thing to know about Oktoberfest: you’re going to drink A LOT.
+That’s the first thing to know about Oktoberfest: you’ll drink A LOT.
 If you’re lucky, this means beer.

-If not, and if money is no object (or if your friends are footing the bill), there will also be wine and cider available for purchase by the glass or stein (a mug).
+If not, and if money is no object (or if your friends are footing the bill), wine and cider will also be available for purchase by the glass or stein (a mug).

 Enjoy the Other Libations

-In addition, non-alcoholic beverages and soft drinks like lemonade, coffee, and tea are sold everywhere.
-If you don’t want any alcohol at all, fear not: “non-alcoholic” beers are on tap too!
-They’re made by combining beer with various herbs that taste like hops and malt but don’t actually contain any alcohol content at all.
+In addition, nonalcoholic beverages and soft drinks like lemonade, coffee, and tea are sold everywhere.
+If you don’t want alcohol, fear not: “nonalcoholic” beers are on tap too!
+They’re made by combining beer with various herbs that taste like hops and malt but don’t contain any alcohol.

-It’s common practice in Germany to order one of these in addition to your normal beverage order just so everyone knows what kind of drinker you are…
+It’s common practice in Germany to order one of these in addition to your regular beverage order so that everyone knows what kind of drinker you are…

 You might also see someone walking around selling carbonated water from large cans called mineralwasser (mineral water) or still water from glass bottles called durstiges mineralwasser (thirsty mineral water).
 These are great options for anyone who wants something refreshing but doesn’t want anything alcoholic.